 There is also Gerstmann-Sträussler-Scheinker syndrome (GSS) - a rare inherited prion disease characterised by adult onset of memory loss, dementia, ataxia, and pathological deposition of amyloid-like plaques in the brain.
 It is classified as a transmissible spongiform encephalopathy (TSE)

 There is a National CJD Surveillance Unit (NCJDSU) based at the Western General Infirmary in Edinburgh, which brings together a team of clinical neurologists, neuropathologists and scientists specialising in the investigation of this disease.
-Between 1990 and up to Nov 2009, the number of recorded deaths in the UK from the various forms, based on NCJDSU information, were:

 Clinicians caring for patients with CJD or suspected CJD of all types, should inform the local Consultant in Communicable Disease Control or their equivalent in Scotland.
 Cases should also be reported jointly to the NCJDSU and the National Prion Clinic.